I know that's how death will come,

 The clouds hang dark and low.

-If I too were a mere wild goose
+If I too were a wild goose

 I’d know which way to go